djomo-moungoue/MongoDBAdministrationDM/README.md

 - Index stores sorted field values
 - If appropriate index exists, MongoDB performs only index scan (IXSCAN)
 - Indexes are created by key containing key-value pairs, where value is the sort order, 1 for ascending and -1 for descending order.
 They are stored along with the collection data in the MongoDB server.
+- _id_ index it unique although the unique key doesn't appear in the output
+- The index on a collection's field must be unique
+- Query using regex always scan all documents even if there is an index on the field queried.

 `Default _id index`
 - {_id: 1} is the default index in each MongoDB collection